Outdoor Learning and Forest School

-Forest School is an inspirational process, that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
+Forest School offers all our younger learners regular opportunities to achieve and develop confidence and self-esteem through outdoor play and experiences in nature.

 Reception Class Bug Hunt - May 2021

 In forest school today the Reception Class children went on a bug hunt.
 As part of our science lessons, we chose to take part in this years Great Bug Hunt.
 The children had to explore our forest school area to look for bugs.
 We also introduced the word habitat as we asked the children to not only describe the bugs they could find but also their habitats.
 The children had great fun looking under logs and stones, in trees and bushes and through the grass.
 They used magnifying glasses to help them see all the parts of the bugs to help them classify and name each.